TV chef Nigella Lawson's husband cautioned by police for assault

 Saatchi, who opened the Saatchi Gallery in London in 1985, said he had made up with Lawson, his third wife, by the time they had reached home but acknowledged she had moved out, saying that was due to the paparazzi outside their house.

-Polly Neate of the charity Women’s Aid said perpetrators of domestic violence would often try to excuse or minimize their behavior and the caution given to Saatchi showed that these cases were often not dealt with severely enough.
+Polly Neate of the charity Women’s Aid said perpetrators of domestic violence would often try to excuse or minimise their behaviour and the caution given to Saatchi showed that these cases were often not dealt with severely enough.

 “Often, women living with abuse at home do not speak out because they are worried they won’t be believed or feel ashamed that their partner has been violent towards them,” Neate said in a statement.